+It can be seen that the two values of $\phi_1$ and $\phi_2$ nearly satisfy the second condition of the pathological case mentioned in Section \ref{subsec: strong identifiability} (i.e., $\phi_1 \approx \phi_2+1$).
+If the first condition holds (i.e., $\frac{\mu_{1}}{\phi_1}=\frac{\mu_{2}}{\phi_2}$), then we would be in a singular situation.
+To verify this, we calculate $\left(\dfrac{\mu_{1, i}}{\phi_1}-\dfrac{\mu_{2,i}}{\phi_2}\right)$ for all samples $(\boldsymbol{F}_i)_{i=1}^{868}$.
+The histogram of this difference can be seen in Fig.~\ref{fig:NB_real}(a).
 By the Anderson-Darling test, we see that this distribution is significantly different from the degenerate distribution at $0$, with the calculated p-value for this test being $1.28\times10^{-13}$.
 Hence, we are quite far from the pathological situations of non-strong identifiability.
 In theory, the method should still enjoy the $n^{-1/2}$ convergence rate if the model is well-specified and exact-fitted.
-We further subsampled this data and calculated the error of the estimator from the subsampled dataset to that of the whole dataset.
-For each sample size, we replicated the experiment 8 times and reported the average error (in blue) and the interquartile error bar (in orange) in Fig.~\ref{fig:NB_real}(b).
+We further subsample this data and calculate the error of the estimator from the subsampled dataset to that of the whole dataset.
+For each sample size, we replicate the experiment 8 times and report the average error (in blue) and the interquartile error bar (in orange) in Fig.~\ref{fig:NB_real}(b).
 We can see that the error is approximate of the order $n^{-1/2}$.

-Finally, we conducted another subsampling experiment to focus on the data corresponding to $\left|\frac{\mu_{1,i}}{\phi_1}-\frac{\mu_{2,i}}{\phi_2}\right|\le0.3$.
+Finally, we conduct another subsampling experiment to focus on the data corresponding to $\left|\frac{\mu_{1,i}}{\phi_1}-\frac{\mu_{2,i}}{\phi_2}\right|\le0.3$.
 This data subset (with sample size $502$) represents a data population that is closer to the pathological cases of non-strong identifiability than that of the previous experiment.
 Note that the difference from the degenerate distribution at $0$ is still significant, so the $n^{-1/2}$ convergence rate is still achieved in theory.
 In particular, the black line in Fig.~\ref{fig:NB_real}(b) represents the average errors in this case after an 8-time running of the experiment.
 A noteworthy observation is that the closer the data population is to a pathological situation, the slower the actual convergence to the true parameters will be.
 This result provides an interesting demonstration of the population theory given in the previous section.